hortonworks/cloudbreak/docs/azure_cb_shell.md

 Alternatively you can upload your public key from a file as well, by using the `—sshKeyPath` switch.
 You can check whether the credential was creates successfully by using the `credential list` command.
 You can switch between your cloud credential - when you’d like to use one and act with that you will have to use:
 ```
-credential select --id #ID of the credential
-or
 credential select --name #NAME of the credential
 ```

 You can delete your cloud credential - when you’d like to delete one you will have to use:
 ```
-credential delete --id #ID of the credential
-or
 credential delete --name #NAME of the credential
 ```

 You can show your cloud credential - when you’d like to show one you will have to use:
 ```
-credential show --id #ID of the credential
-or
 credential show --name #NAME of the credential
 ```